jakebrokaw/jakebrokaw.github.io/redesign-content.md

 Just this past week, I’ve read really great articles on how to wake up earlier, the benefits of a minimal lifestyle, how to become successful, and the importance of routines.
 While they have been very insightful and inspiring, they have also been challenging because I find myself wanting to be like everyone else.

 <blockquote>
-“To be yourself in a world that is constantly trying to make you something else is the greatest accomplishment.”
+To be yourself in a world that is constantly trying to make you something else is the greatest accomplishment.
 <br>
 <author>— Ralph Waldo Emerson</author>
 </blockquote>